Machine Learning with Confidential Computing: A Systematization of Knowledge: Confidential Computing Solution for Machine Learning

 \mysub{Privacy protection effectiveness.} Furthermore, even if one manages to deploy ML inside TEEs (for training/inference), the untrusted host itself cannot access the ML computations anymore.
-Running inside TEEs does not automatically disable all potential privacy leakages.
-The other parts of the ML pipeline still leak private information through various attack vectors.
-For instance, the produced result, \eg~predicted data labels or trained models, usually needs to be transmitted out of the TEE through potentially untrusted channels (\eg~network, IPC, or file system) that can be leveraged by attackers to exploit private information~\cite{zhu2019deep, melis2019exploiting, jia2019memguard, oh2022deepcoffea, yang2022fsaflow}.
+Running inside TEEs does not automatically disable all potential privacy leakages as typically the produced results will need to be passed to outside of the TEE.
+Specifically, the other parts of the ML pipeline still leak private information about the hidden process inside the TEE through various attack vectors.
+For instance, predicted data labels or trained models usually need to be transmitted out of the TEE's trust boundary to a broader area, \eg~IPC or file system, that attackers can leverage to exploit membership information or even the original data as shown in~\cite{aono2017privacy,zhu2019deep,mo2020darknetz,melis2019exploiting,oh2022deepcoffea, yang2022fsaflow}; thus, another layer of protection may still need \eg~using techniques in research~\cite{jia2019memguard,poltavtseva2023confidentiality}.
 Also, one particular protection strategy could have inconsistent protection effectiveness for other ML scenarios and different types of defined privacy~\cite{mo2020layer, mo2021quantifying, mo2019towards}.
 As one example, while hiding model parameters (along with gradient updates and activations) inside TEEs can defend against DRAs, it has very low efficiency for MIAs as most membership information can leak from the model's outputs, \ie~prediction results transmitted out of the TEE~\cite{jia2019memguard, sablayrolles2019white, gu2018securing}.
 Therefore, for one specific TEE-assisted use case, the target privacy should be defined clearly, and the achieved protection efficiency also requires explicit analyses.